unixpariah/ssb/README.md

 ## TODO
 - [ ] Add sway support (and other compositors as well)
-- [ ] Add listener to volume change
 - [ ] Implement hot refresh config
 - [ ] Add better styling
 - [ ] Fix crashing when new output is added